-- 5 Where the review is a third-party review and the objective for the review is oriented to an external - 6 audience (e.g., to demonstrate results to donors or private financiers), the dialogue between the reviewer - 7 and the user may be less collaborative so that the reviewer maintains a greater degree of independence - 8 in the process. - 9 The reviewer and user should ensure that the process for dialogue between them is clearly understood by - 10 both parties.
-In some cases a less formal process is appropriate, such as when the emphasis of the - 11 review is on feedback and learning.
-In others cases a more formal process (e.g., involving written - 12 comments and responses) is appropriate, such as where a greater degree of independence between the - 13 user and reviewer needs to be maintained.
-The user should provide additional information and/or - 14 supporting evidence to address any findings raised by the reviewer.
+Where the review is a third-party review and the objective for the review is oriented to an external audience (e.g., to demonstrate results to donors or private financiers), the dialogue between the reviewer and the user may be less collaborative so that the reviewer maintains a greater degree of independence in the process.

+The reviewer and user should ensure that the process for dialogue between them is clearly understood by both parties.
+In some cases a less formal process is appropriate, such as when the emphasis of the review is on feedback and learning.
+In others cases a more formal process (e.g., involving written comments and responses) is appropriate, such as where a greater degree of independence between the user and reviewer needs to be maintained.
+The user should provide additional information and/or supporting evidence to address any findings raised by the reviewer.

-15 9.3 Finalise technical review report
+9.3 Finalise technical review report

-- 16 The reviewer updates the technical review report to reflect the discussions and/or supplemental - information provided by the user.
-These updates can include closing or revising findings, additional - 18 recommendations, or a revised technical review statement.
-Such revisions would typically only take place - 19 after there had been written or verbal communications between user and technical reviewer that leads to - an agreement to revise the report.
-An updated report, prepared for finalisation, may include updates as - 21 described below. - 22 Closing or revising findings - 23 The technical review report draft may be revised prior to finalisation for several reasons.
-Where the user - 24 provides evidence to address an issue raised or provides new information to strengthen the review report, - 25 the reviewer should update the finding to reflect a revised conclusion. - 26 Recommendations for improvement - 27 It is a key recommendation for the reviewer to identify areas of the assessment report that could be - 28 improved.
-Recommendations for future impact assessments may have been identified in the initial report, - 29 or may stem from the subsequent discussions between the reviewer and the user.
-Particularly where the - 30 user's objectives in pursuing review are to assist with planning and evaluation of policies and to use
+The reviewer updates the technical review report to reflect the discussions and/or supplemental information provided by the user.
+These updates can include closing or revising findings, additional recommendations, or a revised technical review statement.
+Such revisions would typically only take place after there had been written or verbal communications between user and technical reviewer that leads to an agreement to revise the report.
+An updated report, prepared for finalisation, may include updates as described below.

+Closing or revising findings

+The technical review report draft may be revised prior to finalisation for several reasons.
+Where the user provides evidence to address an issue raised or provides new information to strengthen the review report, the reviewer should update the finding to reflect a revised conclusion.

+Recommendations for improvement

+It is a key recommendation for the reviewer to identify areas of the assessment report that could be improved.
+Recommendations for future impact assessments may have been identified in the initial report, or may stem from the subsequent discussions between the reviewer and the user.
+Particularly where the user's objectives in pursuing review are to assist with planning and evaluation of policies and to use review as a learning opportunity, these recommendations for improvement are an important aspect of the final report.

-- 1 review as a learning opportunity, these recommendations for improvement are an important aspect of the - 2 final report. - 3 Recommendations for improvement may relate to improved data collection and archiving, preparation for - 4 review and reporting, as well as the institutional capacities for measurement and reporting for policies. - 5 Box 9.2: Recommendations in the ICA process
+Recommendations for improvement may relate to improved data collection and archiving, preparation for review and reporting, as well as the institutional capacities for measurement and reporting for policies.

+Box 9.2: Capacity building needs identified in the ICA process